Acumen International stands with Ukraine and the country's people. Join us

 1. Using Global EORs to Explore and Evaluate International Markets

-EORs are a great way to test the readiness of an international market for your products or services.
-Hiring workers in target countries allow you to get a feel for the market without committing time and resources to set up a local entity.
+Global EORs are a great way to test the readiness of an international market for your products or services.
+Hiring workers in target countries allows you to get a feel for the market without committing time and resources to set up a local entity.
 This is a great way to gauge interest and potential demand before making a significant investment.

 2. Avoid Independent Contractor Non-compliance and Misclassification Issues